certik/hermes2d/doc/src/introduction.rst

 How Can Hermes Help You
 -----------------------

-Main strengths of Hermes are
-**higher-order finite element methods**,
-**automatic hp-adaptivity for both stationary and time-dependent problems**, high-fidelity solution of complicated **multiphysics problems** (without operator splitting), and unprecedented **interactive web accessibility**.
+Main strengths of Hermes are **adaptive hp-FEM and hp-DG methods**, adaptivity for time-dependent problems on **dynamical hp-meshes**, monolithic discretization of arbitrary multiphysics problems via a novel **multimesh hp-FEM**, and unprecedented **interactive web accessibility**.
 The following list gives more details so that you can decide whether Hermes may be the library that you are looking for:

-* **Mature hp-FEM algorithms**.
+* **Mature hp-adaptivity algorithms**.
 Hermes puts a major emphasis on credibility of results, i.e., on error control and automatic adaptivity.
-Practitioners know well how painful it is to use automatic adaptivity in conjunction with standard lower-order approximations such as linear or quadratic elements.
-What happens is that after a few initial adaptivity steps the error basically stops decreasing, no matter how many more adaptivity steps are done of how many new degrees of freedom are added.
-There is nothing to do about it since this is a genuine limitation of low-order methods (so-called *algebraic convergence* - see the red and blue convergence curves in the graph below).
-In contrast to that, Hermes is based on adaptive *hp*-FEM that converges *exponentially* (green curve).
-In other words, the error drops steadily during adaptivity all the way to the desired accuracy.
-Only when combined with the *hp*-FEM, automatic adaptivity becomes useful in practice.
+Practitioners know well how painful it is to use automatic adaptivity in conjunction with standard lower-order approximations such as linear or quadratic elements - the error decreases somehow during a few initial adaptivity steps, but then it slows down and it does not help to invest more unknowns or CPU time.
+This is typical for low-order methods.
+In contrast to this, the exponentially-convergent adaptive *hp*-FEM and *hp*-DG do not have this problem - the error drops steadily and fast during adaptivity all the way to the desired accuracy.

+Typical convergence comparison of h-FEM with linear and quadratic elements, and the hp-FEM on a log-log scale:

 .. image:: img/lshape/conv_dof.png
    :align: center